Da-Buche/skill-sharp/README.md

 The SHELL variable `$SKILL_SHARP_STRICT_TYPE_CHECKING` Can be set to "TRUE" to enable strict checking.
 Otherwise it is lazy by default.

-All the type checking is managed by the `@fun` macro, it is enabled at function definition.
+All the type checking is managed by the `@fun` macro, it is enabled (or not) at macro expansion time.

 ```scheme